liao0015/geolocation/README.md

 5. The google static map includes a marker at the center of the map, and
  The map image is loaded at zoom level 14.
  The map image size is 400px by 400px.
- [Google map API]:https://developers.google.com/maps/documentation/staticmaps (Links to an external site)
+ This is the link to [Google map API](https://developers.google.com/maps/documentation/staticmaps "Links to an external site")